Last Updated on May 20, 2025 by alli

 In addition to the safety measures parents set up at home, it’s also vital that young girls understand some basic but important facts when they are online.

-6 Internet Wellbeing Tips to Share with Your Daughter.
+6 Social Media Wellbeing Tips to Share with Your Daughter.

 Sharing things online is easy.
 But it’s important to remember to stop and think carefully before posting anything.
 Once it’s out there, you have no control over who will see or share it!
 Always make sure that the information you’re sharing is appropriate, and will not be hurtful to anyone (including yourself) before you hit post or share.

 Beauty comes in different shapes, sizes and colours.
 It’s important to focus on what makes you unique and be proud of your individuality because that is your superpower.
 There is only one you!
 You’ll see people on the internet who have edited or filtered themselves to tempt you to buy a product.
-They want you to believe that their product is the answer to all your beauty problems.
+They want you to believe that their product is the answer to beauty perfection.
+Don’t be fooled – true beauty starts with self-confidence!

 All your online actions have consequences, so be kind and positive when you’re online.
 Always remember that cyberbullying can affect someone forever.
 What you post or share about them online is there for anyone to see.
 You should also always report bullying as soon as you see it.